Global perspectives on Digital Health

 At the end of the first week, participants will be able to:

-- Combine technical, analytical and networking skills for developing and embedding digital health interventions in a systemic approach
+- Integrate technical, analytical, and networking skills in a systemic approach

-- Develop and evaluate potential digital tools and strategies in different settings (acknowledging their characteristics, strengths, weaknesses, and performance while implemented)
+- Develop and assess digital tools and strategies tailored to diverse settings and constraints

 Learning Methods